fclubb/EarthSurfaceProcesses/HillslopeEvolutionModelLab/README.md

-# TeachingMaterials
+# HillslopeEvolutionModelLab
-Lab exercises and other code associated with teaching geomology courses at University of Glasgow
+Lab exercise to simulate the evolution of a hillslope by diffusional process (linear and nonlinear) as part of GEOG4108: Hillslope Geomorphology, University of Glasgow.